{{ summary.heading }}

 Introduction:

-Values schema validation does not prove that a release is safe to deploy.
-It does not contact the Kubernetes API server, evaluate cluster admission policies, confirm that an image exists, or guarantee that rendered manifests are semantically correct for a specific cluster.
-It is an early gate for configuration shape and chart hygiene.
-The best results come from pairing it with helm lint, template rendering, dry-run workflows, chart tests, and environment-specific review.
+A passing values schema does not prove that a release will work in a cluster.
+It does not contact the Kubernetes API server, confirm image availability, check RBAC, validate CRD presence, or evaluate admission policy.
+It is an early configuration gate that works best beside helm lint, template rendering, dry-run workflows, chart tests, and environment-specific review.

 How to Use This Tool: